 Now that you’re chosen some safe rocks that are appropriate for your water type, you need to prepare them for your aquarium.
 The very first thing that you do is clean the rocks.
 They should be rinsed off and then scrubbed with a stiff brush in clean water.
 It’s very important that no household cleaners be used, since most cleaners will leave a residue that could foul your fish tank.

 Once all of the dirt and grime has been scrubbed off of the rocks, you can then choose from two methods to disinfect them.
 The most commonly used method is to boil the rocks, but they can also be soaked in a bleach solution.

 I will warn you upfront that there are some dangers to boiling rocks.
 If they are left unattended, or allowed to boil for too long, the rocks can explode.
 While this has never happened to me, there are numerous horror stories involving injuries and damaged kitchens.

 The safest way to boil rocks is to place them in a large pot where they can be fully submerged.
 The water should be brought to a boil, and left on the lowest temperature that will maintain a steady boil.
-The pot should also be covered, and I recommend wearing fully safety gear while dealing with the rocks.
-In case of an explosion, you will want to have your hands, face and body protected
+The pot should also be covered, and I recommend wearing full safety gear while dealing with the rocks.
+In the off chance a rock explodes, you will want to have your hands, face and body protected

 After the rock has been boiled for about 20-30 minutes, it can be removed from the pot.
 It should then be placed on paper towels to absorb any excess water, and allowed to cool for at least an hour.
 The boiling will have removed all of the bacteria and other life forms from the rock.
 Once it has been allowed to completely cool, it can be safely added to your aquarium.